Oliver-Leete/HSSSimulations.jl/docs/src/reference/api_adv.md

 ```@docs
 Types.AbstractMatProp
 Material.calcMatProps!
-Material.calcMatProps!(::AbstractResult, ::AbstractResult, ::GVars{T,Gh,Mp,R,OR,B}, ::Any) where {
+Material.calcMatProps!(::AbstractResult, ::AbstractResult, ::Problem{T,Gh,Mp,R,OR,B}, ::Any) where {
     T<:Any,Gh<:Any,Mp<:AbstractMatProp,R<:Any,OR<:Any,B<:Any,
 }
 Material.meltUpdate